victorcarre6/photocompounds-properties-predictor/README.md

-# photocatalysts-properties-predictor
+# Photocompounds Properties Predictor

-A platform for predicting the efficiency and stability of new photocatalysts, using quantum chemical calculations and machine learning.
+A project aiming to predict the properties, stability, and efficiency of photocompounds, using a homemade dataset.